Daniel Caudill is the legislative intern for the Kansas News Service, a collaborative news wire between four public radio stations in Kansas.

-Daniel Caudill is news editor for The Sunflower, Wichita State University's independent student newspaper.
-Caudill also works part-time as a reporter for the Derby Informer, a weekly newspaper in Derby, Kansas.
+He previously worked as news editor for The Sunflower, Wichita State University's independent student newspaper.
+From June 2018 to January 2020, Caudill also worked part-time as a reporter for the Derby Informer, a weekly newspaper in Derby, Kansas.

 A new pro-life group was granted recognition Wednesday at the weekly Student Government Association meeting.
 "Shockers for Life aims to bring awareness and conversation about the topic of abortion in a peaceful and respectful way," said Mariah Stuever, president of the organization.
 At last week's senate meeting, Stuever said the group wants to table in...

 Derby Public Schools said a district official acted in error when they took a Trump-related flag from a student and requested the student return it to his car at Friday night's match against Newton.